krzanik234/destroytheworld/README.md

-# destroytheworld
+# Destroy The World
-I wtb an app that destroys a world
+I want to build an app that destroys a world